mbrainar/python-lesson/lesson1/README.md

 simply double click on the hello-world.py file in the directory structure on the left side of the screen.
 <!--![lesson1-directory.png](/lesson1/lesson1-directory.png)-->
-We can change the print statement to read `print "Hello Matthew"`.
+We can change the print statement to read `print "Hello Matthew"`, or use your own name.
 When we rerun the script, we get a new result:

 ```
 mbrainar:~/workspace $ python lesson1/hello-world.py